danfuzz/samizdat/doc/language-guide/01-basics.md

 actually being "something".

 For example, it is possible for functions in Samizdat to return without yielding a value.
-Such functions are referred to as "void functions", and one can say that such a function "returns void" or "returns a void result".
+Such functions are referred to as "void functions," and one can say that such a function "returns void" or "returns a void result".

 There are three major restrictions on how voids may be used: